If you are looking for party food that is easy, flavorful, and quick to make, I have one you'll love: Spicy Chicken Cracker Toppers.

 When Nabisco invited me again to write a recipe with their product RITZ Crackers, they gave me an extra challenge: start with an existing recipe (Pulled Pork-Sofrito RITZwich) and give it my own twist, and make something that both kids and grownups are inclined to eat.
 That was actually pretty easy, as challenges go.

-I switched the pork for chicken, because I can find rotisserie chicken in my neighborhood supermarket every day, pork, not so much.
-Chicken is lighter, and my daughter likes it better.
+I switched the pork for chicken, because I can find rotisserie chicken in my neighborhood supermarket every day, pre-cooked pork, not so much.
+Chicken is more universally liked, and my daughter likes it better.
 I threw in some incognito vegetables (hey, you have to add vegetables when you can!), and there you have it.
-An easy, fun, tasty merienda that also looks very pretty, feel free to serve as party food too.
+An easy, fun, tasty merienda or picadera that also looks very pretty, feel free to serve as a party food too.

 - 2 tablespoons of olive oil